MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/customcontrol-element-for-control-for-controls-for-view-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/20/2021
 ms.topic: reference
-title: CustomControl Element for Control for Controls for View (Format)
+title: CustomControl Element for Control for Controls for View
-description: CustomControl Element for Control for Controls for View (Format)
+description: CustomControl Element for Control for Controls for View
 ---
-# CustomControl Element for Control for Controls for View (Format)
+# CustomControl Element for Control for Controls for View

 Defines a control that is used by the view.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-Controls Element (Format)
+- Controls Element
-Control Element for Controls for View (Format) CustomControl Element for Control for Controls for View (Format)
+- Control Element
+- CustomControl Element

 ## Syntax